joelboim/gnum/README.md

 ## Y Use gnum:grey_question:

 * You don't need code generation.
-* You can assign it as a const.
+* You can assign it to const.
 * It's fast.
 * You can use generics for processing any Enum.